csarvind2000/autogen_GraphRAG/README.md

     chainlit run appUI.py
     ```

-## 📦 Installation and Setup Windows
+## 📦 Installation and Setup MAC

-Follow these steps to set up and run AutoGen GraphRAG Local with Ollama and Chainlit UI on Windows:
+Follow these steps to set up and run AutoGen GraphRAG Local with Ollama and Chainlit UI on MAC:

 1. **Install LLMs:**